ovh/docs/pages/web_cloud/email_and_collaborative_solutions/microsoft_exchange/how_to_configure_outlook_2016_mac/guide.en-us.md

 ---
-title: 'Configuring your Exchange account in Outlook for Mac'
+title: 'Exchange - Configure your email account on Outlook for macOS'
-excerpt: 'Find out how to configure your Exchange account in Outlook for Mac.'
+excerpt: 'Find out how to configure your Exchange account in Outlook for macOS'
 updated: 2018-06-01
 ---